 Leaves are of two types, basal and stem.
 Basal leaves are up to 5 inches long, on long stalks, an elongated oval or spatula shape with either pinnate lobes or just coarse irregular teeth.
-The stem leaves are usually without stalks, alternate and spaced on the stem, more lanceolate in shape with coarse teeth.
-The upper leaves are smaller and with fewer teeth but with pinnatifid bases.
+The stem leaves are usually without stalks, alternate and spaced on the stem, more lanceolate in shape (broader just above the middle) with coarse teeth and short lobes at the base.
+The upper leaves are smaller and with fewer teeth with smaller lobes at the base.
 Surfaces are smooth.

 The floral array is single flower atop the main stem or side branches.